The west´s peaceful winter countryside represents Iceland in miniature with glaciers, waterfalls, seacoast, charming villages...

-• Round-trip transfers between Keflavik airport and hotel in Reykjavik
+• Airport/hotel transfers between Keflavik airport and Reykjavik hotel

 • Beverages, snacks, lunches, dinners unless otherwise noted in itinerary

 • Guaranteed early check-in or late check-out (check-in time is usually 14:00 - 2pm)

 • Any service not specifically listed under "included"

 |10 October 2017||English|

 |20 March 2018||English|